 Right now there’s a front-page article on HN titled “Why I Hate Tech Recruiters” relating one person’s disdain of an offhanded recruiter email.
 The comments replied with their own horror stories and distaste for the profession.

-While offhanded emails are among the worst of all mail I don’t think it is reason alone to condemn all recruiters to being a scorned class.
+Offhanded spam-campaigny emails are no fun but I don’t think it’s good reason to scorn all recruiters.
 I love recruiters.
 Really.
 Any sincere effort from one I take as a kind of compliment.
 A compliment, no less, from a field that takes a serving of hostility and non-replies as their mid-day meal.
 The best recruiters brighten my day and the least I could do is be pleasant in return.

 I get a “real” inquiry maybe about once a week (being from the mere hills of New Hampshire and notable for only one niche I find even this amount surprising) but I try to always take the time and give a reply.
 If the recruiter hasn’t shown much effort I copy and paste something suggesting that a more sincere letter would yield more sincere replies.
-If I don’t have the time, I can always delete them.
-Deleting an errant email is an easy thing.
+If I don’t have the time, I can always delete the errant email.

-Being a good recruiter is probably less-easy and I imagine that when we come across them we should do our part to reward them somehow, even if we aren’t interested in the position.
+Being a good recruiter seems to involve the act of solving a problem that cannot be generalized well, and when we come across good recruiters we should do our part to reward them somehow, even if we aren’t interested in the position.
 If the recruiter has shown some effort then I feel obliged, time permitting, to give them something in return.

-The replies I give are always a very roundabout way of declining but it gives me an opportunity to (hopefully) brighten the day of what I imagine is a difficult job that often involves so much hostility or lack of reply from the people they contact.
+The replies I give are always a very roundabout way of declining but it gives me an opportunity to (hopefully) brighten the day of what I imagine is a difficult job that often involves a good deal of hostility and silence from the people they contact.
 I’d like to think recruiters have feelings, and if they spend the time to craft a sincere request then I will delightedly spend the time to craft at least a partially amusing reply.

 How would you like it, after all, if you spend a day crafting thirty good recruiting emails only to be met with an empty (or hostile!) inbox the next morning?

-Below are a couple of examples of the sort of things I say in return.
+Below are a couple of examples of the things I say in return.
 Names have been removed for the sake of privacy.

 I apologize for the late reply.
 I have been working day and night (and dawn and dusk) as uncountable tasks approach my inbox (and life) in recent times.